 National Junior Scholar-Athlete Award

-Award Overview: To recognize high school juniors or seniors, nationally ranked in the Top 100 with an unweighted GPA of 3.75 on a 4.0 scale, who demonstrate that tennis is the sport of opportunity for education and advancement and character development.
+Award Overview: The USTA National Scholar-Athlete Award recognizes one male and one female high school junior or senior, nationally ranked in the top 100 with an unweighted GPA of 3.75 and higher on a 4.0 scale, and who demonstrates leadership in the tennis community through strong personal character and achievements.

-Pending confirmation: Award recipients will each receive a trip to New York City and be recognized at the USTA Semi-Annual Meeting and Conference.
-Recipients will be awarded $1,000 from the Wingfield Society, an organization of USTA volunteers dedicated to preserving the history of tennis and named for Major Walter C. Wingfield, who is recognized as the inventor of the modern game.
+Award recipients are awarded $2,000 from the Wingfield Society, an organization of USTA volunteers dedicated to preserving the history of tennis and named for Major Walter C. Wingfield, who is recognized as the inventor of the modern game.
+The time and location for award recognition will be determined as soon as possible.

 2022: Masato Perera, USTA SoCal; Sophia Wang, USTA Florida